Latent Implicit Visual Reasoning: Method

 \minisection{Visual Bottlenecking} In order to train our latent tokens, we introduce a bottlenecking approach where we force visual information to pass through the latent tokens.
 We do this by modifying the attention mask so that the answer tokens can only attend to the prompt tokens $Q$ and the latent tokens $L$, but cannot attend to the visual inputs $I$.
 To avoid residual visual leakage to the answer tokens, we also prevent the prompt tokens $Q$ from attending to the visual inputs $I$.
 In this setup, the model can only ``see'' visual information through the latent tokens, which serve as the bottleneck.

-This bottlenecking may help for a few reasons.
-Firstly, it forces the latents to carry visual information, providing extra ``visual computation'' that may be more expressive than pre-trained text tokens.
-Secondly, the model must focus on these visual latents to answer the question correctly, which may reduce existing language biases for the model.
+This bottlenecking is necessary because simply appending latent tokens does not guarantee that the model will use them; the model can still answer by attending directly to the original image tokens and may learn to ignore the added latents.
+By making the latent tokens the only pathway from the image to the answer, the model is forced to use the latent tokens, thereby making them useful.

 \minisection{Multi-Stage Training} We utilize a 2-stage approach to train our model.
 In Stage 1, we apply the masking described above and train the model using the standard negative log likelihood (NLL) objective: where we compute the loss only on the answer tokens.
 By doing so, our objective directly optimizes the latent tokens to capture the \textit{most useful visual information for solving the question}.
-Moreover, this approach allows the model to implicitly discover optimal ways to use latent tokens without requiring explicit supervision or additional data.

 After the latent tokens are trained to contain useful visual information in Stage 1, we revert to a standard attention mask that allows the answer tokens to attend to both the original image tokens and the latent tokens.
 The loss remains the same and is still computed only on the answer tokens.
 The goal of this stage is to train the model to jointly use both the original image tokens and the now-enriched latent tokens to answer the question.